 Equally similar to Generation V titles, sequels replaced special editions.
 Ultra Sun and Ultra Moon, released late 2017, feel like the ultimate versions of Pokémon.

-But of course, how you feel about these recent additions depends wholly on your reaction to change.
+But of course, how you feel about these recent additions depends wholly on your reaction to change in Pokemon.

 1. Generation I